-When working with patients, no matter what the problem is, experienced advocates know it's not surprising that the option of clinical trials frequently comes up in the conversation as a possible solution.
+When working with patients, no matter what the problem is, experienced advocates know the option of clinical trials may come up in the conversation as a possible solution.
 But what is surprising to so many of us who work alongside patients everyday is the lack of accurate information surrounding this source of advanced treatment.
-Not only are patients too often unaware of the benefits of clinical trials, but many are also guick to dismiss the suggestion as a feasible avenue relying solely on inaccurate or limited information.
-In this guide, advocates from
+Not only are patients too often unaware of the benefits of clinical trials, but many are also quick to dismiss the suggestion as a feasible avenue, relying solely on inaccurate or limited information.

-Patient Advocate Foundation bring forward some of the lesser-known and often misunderstood benefits of clinical trials and address the most frequently asked questions from patients.
+In this guide, advocates from Patient Advocate Foundation bring forward some of the lesser known and frequently misunderstood benefits of clinical trials and address the most frequently asked questions from patients.

-We encourage all patients, and those at high risk of developing disease, to learn more about how they can benefit from trials, and maybe add it to the list of care options to consider in their future.
+We encourage all patients, and especially those at high risk of developing disease, to learn more about how they can benefit from new research, and maybe add it to the list of care options to consider in their future.

-Clinical trials are an important option for advanced care.
-Many patients are bypassing without realizing it.
+We know it is just too important of an option for advanced care that many patients are bypassing without realizing it.